 First things first– the flower.
 A tiny seed encased in a hard coat gets pushed down into the dark soil.
 A tiny sprout, a tiny leaf, a tiny stem, and a tiny birth has happened.
 Picture a baby in the womb coming out of darkness into the marvelous light of life.
 Our environment can be dangerous.
-Some seeds need to go through a fire in order to survive.
+Some seeds need to go through fire to survive.
 Some seeds need more nutrients and more light.
 It’s the same way with us.

+One of the saddest things I have ever witnessed, is to be like a flower in bloom and having no one take notice or validate you.
 Alice Walker said this in the book The Color Purple.
 “I think it pisses God off if you walk by the color purple in a field somewhere and don’t notice it.
 People think pleasing God is all God cares about.
 But any fool living in the world can see its always trying to please us back.”

 So how do we deal with this later stage, this golden era?
 At times it can be difficult.
 You see youth in others and vitality, and you realize that when you had it, you were not even aware of its worth and more so if you have health issues.
 But something else happens, you begin to appreciate life.
 You notice the small things, and you appreciate the time others give you.
 You notice the wonder in the birth of a baby.
 You see the miracle of creation, and you begin to realize that all your years and all your situations helped create you like a quilt that was hand pieced by the Creator.

-She has the vision in her mind already for what she wants to create.
+My aunt Reedafaye, makes quilts.
+She has won several awards for her quilts and has many ideas for different types of patterns she would love to create.
+When I last spoke with her at her home, she explained a vision she had of a quilt that was intricate in detail and involved flowers, a garden, and a brick pathway.
+She has the vision in her mind, all ready for what she wants to create.
 She can pick up a scrap of material that you and I would see nothing special in and know exactly how to use it with another piece to make a tree’s bark or a robin’s nest.
-To us, it may not look like much but to her, it’s a collaboration of colors and patterns and shapes forming one elaborate piece of pieces collaged into beauty.
+To us, the scraps may not look like much, but to her, it’s a collaboration of colors and patterns and shapes, forming one elaborate piece of collaged beauty.
 A quilt of many colors.

 The potter makes out of the clay a vessel of his liking.
 We live and breathe and have our day under the sun.
-Some days are beautiful, and other days it’s as if creosote has been smeared upon our fabric.
+Some days are wonderous, and other days it’s as if creosote has been smeared upon our fabric.
 Our quilts become dirty, sticky, dragged through the muck, or worse, tucked away in a closet with mothballs, considered old and outdated, and antiquated.
-On other days, our quilts are spread out for a picnic, young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton.
+On other days, our quilts are spread out for a picnic; young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton.
 There are laugh lines and smile lines and places where sagging has taken place from a toddler tugging on our hems, and the fragrance of all the hands and feet and breaths that breathed into our fabric, sharing in the warmth of our quilted soul.

-Yes, multiple hands mend our tattered edges, and we in our later years are still able to be a shelter from the cold for someone.
+Yes, multiple hands mend our tattered edges, and we, in our later years, are still able to be a shelter from the cold for someone.
 The patterns repeated and passed down to those whose tiny feet slept atop its cloth.

-Shine in your colorful purple silks and when you’ve begun to fade, find warmth in your soft worn touch, your lingering scent, and all the hands that folded you and found a piece to connect to your patterns and your beauty and stitched themselves along your heart.
+Shine in your colorful purple silks and when you’ve begun to fade, find warmth in your soft, worn touch, your lingering scent, and all the hands that folded you and found a piece to connect to your patterns and your beauty and stitched themselves along your heart.

-Bloom in your moment and for Pete Sake, SMELL THE FLOWERS!
+Bloom, in your moment, and for Pete Sake, SMELL THE FLOWERS!